Forest Friends

 Forest Friends (Les Copains de la Forêt) is a French animated television series initially broadcast on TF1, and later rerun on French children's network TiJi.
-Along with the CGI series The Odd Family, this was one of the first shows produced by Timoon Animation, a company created by Philippe Mounier.
+Along with the CGI series The Odd Family, this was one of the first shows produced by Timoon Animation (now as OuiDo!
+Productions), a company created by Philippe Mounier.
 52 episodes were produced.

 Several of the show's tie-in books have been written by Valérie Baranski, the screenwriter for another TF1 cartoon, The Bellflower Bunnies.

 Synopsis

 In the series, a wildfire has driven away many species of forest animals, who reluctantly must live uneasily with each other.
-But seven young open-minded survivors taught by their mentor the Old Oak of the Forest, step forth to prove that the animals no matter how different they are from each other, can live and work together as a community in peace and friendship.
+Seven young open-minded survivors, taught by their mentor the Old Oak of the Forest, step forth to prove that the animals, no matter how different they are from each other, can live and work together as a community in peace and friendship.
 Frequently the rats cause trouble and inconvenience for the animals.